celery/celery/docs/django/first-steps-with-django.rst

 All settings mentioned in the Celery documentation should be added to your Django project's ``settings.py`` module.
-For example we can configure the :setting:`BROKER_URL` setting to specify what broker to use::
+For example you can configure the :setting:`BROKER_URL` setting to specify what broker to use::

     BROKER_URL = 'amqp://guest:guest@localhost:5672/'